Anonymous-paper-repo/UI-prototype/README.md

 ## Run configuration

 1. Download the entire project and unzip it.
-2. Click the ‘import project’ in the IDE and select the unzipped folder.
+2. Click the ‘import project’ button in the IDE and select the unzipped folder.
 3. Add the jar file in the dependency directory to the classpath.

 Run the main method in /src/swing/FameGUI.java.
 If the program runs normally and the GUI is started, the configuration is successful.